CHARITIES and CAMPAIGNS

 Chomp is a Brighton and Hove based charity endeavoring to alleviate food poverty in school holidays by provide free meals and activities to children who would be eligible for free school meals during term time.

-As a founder member of Coats for Kids we are delighted to be supporting the new extended Coats and Uniforms for Kids again.
+As a founder member of Coats for Kids we were delighted to be supporting the new extended Coats and Uniforms for Kids.
 The main aim of the project is to provide a good quality warm winter coat and school uniform to children in need.
 Coats and uniforms are donated, washed repaired and recycled.
 People can swap grown out of garments for a new size or can receive items free if they are in need.
 Community Wardrobes are held every term.
-We also raise funds to pay for new school shoes and specialist items of school equipment.
+They also raise funds to pay for new school shoes and specialist items of school equipment.

 We supported the HPS in 2017 as part of their 60th Birthday celebrations.
-We will not be fundraising for them in 2018 but continue to support them through membership and hosting a Talking Plants events in our garden in July.
+We will not be fundraising for them in 2021 but continue to support them through membership and we have offered to host a Talking Plants events in our garden in July.